 The Goddard practice continues to view learning as a function of the whole person and the intellect, in the context of awareness of a responsibility to the personal and social consequences of behavior.
 Over the past 70-plus years in Plainfield, Goddard College’s program evolved and flourished, and experiments were undertaken, expanded, and then abandoned or segued into new experiments.
 Students studied for a year in countries around the world, in Africa, Europe, India, the Middle East, and Asia.
 Interdisciplinary and trans-disciplinary studies that supported students’ individual interests and passions made for a dynamic campus life.

-Currently, Goddard offers undergraduate and graduate programs with faculty members and students from across the United States and around the globe who participate in eight-day residencies each semester remotely on onsite at our Plainfield, VT campus or our site in Seattle, WA.
+Currently, Goddard offers undergraduate and graduate programs with faculty members and students from across the United States and around the globe who participate in eight-day residencies each semester remotely on onsite at our Plainfield, VT campus.